How does the school communicate information to parents?

 - We aim to respond to you as soon as possible and within three working days.
 Part-time staff may take longer to reply.

 The day-to-day care, welfare and safety of your child is managed by the person who is placed closest to them.

 - Form Tutor or Classroom Teacher (if query is relevant to a specific subject).
 Your child’s tutor should be your first point of contact (apart from when you are reporting your child absent, please see notes below).
 Every parent/carer has been issued with a Tutor Contact Form which provides details on your child’s tutor and how to contact them directly.
 If you have not received this information, please contact us on 01630 652121 or email firstname.lastname@example.org

-- Head of Year (for academic issues) or Director of Faculty (if query is relevant to a specific subject) alternatively you can contact Attitude to Learning Leaders (for pastoral issues)
+- Head of Year (for academic issues) or Director of Faculty (if query is relevant to a specific subject) alternatively you can contact a member if our pastoral team

 - Assistant Headteacher

 - Deputy Headteacher

 Meetings should always be pre-arranged with members of staff.
 Please do not visit the school without an appointment hoping to see a member of staff

 - It is not acceptable to go beyond reception to find a member of staff.